 Career ideas for ESTP personalities:

 Often seen as the entertainer, the ESFP personality type is outgoing, friendly and generous.
 They enjoy spending time around others, spreading excitement and joy both at home and at work.
 While practical and realistic in their work, they also value having fun achieving their goals.
 They are energetic and flexible, encouraging others along the way.

 Read more: Best Careers for ESFP Personalities

-The ENFJ personality type are often charismatic, empathetic leaders.
-They are highly intuitive when it comes to other’s emotions, needs and motivations.
+ENFJ personality types are often charismatic, empathetic leaders.
+They are highly intuitive when it comes to others’ emotions, needs and motivations.
 ENFJs are often loyal and responsible, looking for ways to improve their team by leading with inspiration and responsiveness.
-ENFJs often look for opportunities where they can make the world better and can bring people together to make a difference.
+ENFJs often look for opportunities where they can bring people together to make a difference.

-Often referred to as “the commander,” ENTJs are natural leaders.
-The ENTJ personality type is often honest, ready to make quick decisions.
+Natural leaders, the ENTJ personality type is often honest and ready to make quick decisions.
 They are quick to spot inefficiencies and develop ways to solve problems.
-ENTJs highly value goal-setting, organization and planning.
-They are charismatic and confident which helps them to rally a group behind a common goal.
-They sometimes tend to be seen as harsh by those around them, using their drive and rational thinking achieve goals by whatever means necessary.
+ENTJs value goal-setting, organization and planning.
+They are charismatic and confident, which helps them to rally a group behind a common goal.